Ciao, welcome back to my blog!

 6) Get to know your most flattering colour palette and stick to it:

-Some colour suit you better compared to others, so I would recommend to invest in a few key pieces in those bespoke shades.
+Some colour suit you better compared to others, so I would recommend investing in a few key pieces in those bespoke shades.

 The colour theory is fundamental to feel good with what you are wearing (no more wasted money on pretty items that don't suit you and you don't really understand why) because the right shades for your skin tone will make you instantly look more vibrant and healthy.

-Knowing exactly what works on you will help you buy clothes that easily mix and match because they have the same chroma.
+Knowing exactly what works for you will help you buy clothes that easily mix and match because they have the same chroma.